-The performance of the method can be improved by keeping the standard LR classifier but using a dataset for training and testing purposes from the 1851-81 censuses with labels derived not from full information of entrepreneurial status as in the later censuses where information of employment status was given in a second question but, instead, from clerical labeling by researchers of employment status using the occupation text strings of a large subsample of individuals as W/E/OA.
-The occupational strings are contained in the Higgs and Schürer (2014) dataset, with the clerical coding of entrepreneur status derived from Bennett et al. (2019c).
-The strings have terms such as House servant, "Piano forte maker master", "Boot and shoe maker employing 4 men", "Iron mine proprietor employing 70 men & engineer empg [sic] 100 men total 170 men" or "chimney sweeper empling [sic] 1 man & 213 boys".
-Here and below we use a sample from the 1851 census data containing individuals of all types; the dataset has 1,000 workers, and 500 each of employers and own account.
-The use of this 1851 dataset to train the LR method increases performance to 0.82 for the accuracy of estimating entrepreneurial status, as shown in the confusion matrix Figure 1b.
+The performance of the method is improved by keeping the standard LR classifier but using a dataset for training and testing purposes from the 1851-81 censuses with labels derived not from full information of entrepreneurial status as in the later censuses where information of employment status was given in a second question but, instead, from clerical labeling by researchers of employment status using the occupation text strings of a large subsample of individuals as W and Ent.
+The occupational strings are contained in the Higgs and Schürer (2014) dataset, with the clerical coding of entrepreneur status derived from Bennett et al. (2019).
+The strings have terms such as House servant, "Piano forte maker master", and other examples introduced earlier.
+Here the dataset has 1,000 W, and 1,000 Ent from 1851.
+The use of this 1851 dataset to train the LR method increases performance to 0.82 for the accuracy of estimating entrepreneurial status, as shown in the confusion matrix Figure 2.
 The quest to keep improving on these methods is the main aim of the rest of the paper.
 As (Wolpert, 1996) established there is no universally best model (i.e. the no free lunch theorem), and the assumptions that work well in one problem do not necessarily work well in another.
-Thus our aim is to actively look for better performance among the inherent uncertainties of ML algorithms applied to this new research problem.
+Thus, our aim is to actively look for better performance among the inherent uncertainties of ML algorithms applied to this new research problem.